 Upon the pricing of our initial public offering (the "IPO"), on January 29, 2013, our shares of common stock began trading on the Nasdaq Global Market ("Nasdaq") under the symbol "LAND."
 Our shares of 6.00% Series B Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series B Preferred Stock") are traded on Nasdaq under the symbol "LANDO," our shares of 6.00% Series C Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series C Preferred Stock") are traded on Nasdaq under the symbol "LANDP," and our shares of 5.00% Series D Cumulative Term Preferred Stock (the "Series D Term Preferred Stock") are traded on Nasdaq under the symbol "LANDM."
-In addition, we have registered our 6.00% Series C Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series C Preferred Stock") and our 5.00% Series E Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series E Preferred Stock").
-Neither the Series C Preferred Stock nor the The Series E Preferred Stock is listed on a national securities exchange, and there is currently no public market for shares of either series, this security.
+In addition, we have registered our 5.00% Series E Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series E Preferred Stock").
+The Series E Preferred Stock is not listed on a national securities exchange, and there is currently no public market for shares of this security.